 Use these policies to configure how Endpoint Management interacts with devices running iOS.
 This table lists all device policies available for iOS devices.

-Enroll iOS devices that use user-provided credentials
+Enroll iOS devices

-For information, see Device enrollment.
+For information about enrollment when using derived credentials, see Device enrollment.

 iOS supports the following security actions.
 For a description of each security action, see Security actions.